timeplus-io/docs/docs/proton-kafka.md

 # Kafka External Stream

-You can read data from Apache Kafka (as well as Confluent Cloud, or Redpanda) in Timeplus Proton with [External Stream](/external-stream).
+You can read data from Apache Kafka (as well as Confluent Cloud, or Redpanda) in Timeplus with [External Stream](/external-stream).
 Combining with [Materialized View](/proton-create-view#m_view) and [Target Stream](/proton-create-view#target-stream), you can also write data to Apache Kafka with External Stream.

 ## CREATE EXTERNAL STREAM

 In Timeplus Proton, the external stream supports Kafka API as the only type.

-In Timeplus Enterprise, it also [supports the connection to the other Timeplus deployment](/timeplus-external-stream).
+In Timeplus Enterprise, it also supports [External Stream for Apache Pulsar](/pulsar-external-stream) and [External Stream for other Timeplus deployment](/timeplus-external-stream).

-To create an external stream:
+To create an external stream for Apache Kafka or Kafka-compatiable messaging platforms, you can run the following DDL SQL:

 ```sql
 CREATE EXTERNAL STREAM [IF NOT EXISTS] stream_name